 R/W Description read/write read/write Software can read and write this bit. read-only read-only Software can only read this bit. write-only Software can only write this bit, and after reading this bit, the reset value will be returned.
 W read/clear The software can read this bit and clear it by writing 1.
 Writing 0 has no effect on this bit.
 RC_W1 read/clear The software can read this bit and clear it by writing 0.
 Writing 1 has no effect on this bit.
-RC_W0 read/clear by read The software can read this bit, reading this bit will automatically clear it to 0, and writing this bit is invalid.
+RC_W0 read/clear by The software can read this bit, reading this bit will automatically read it to 0, and writing this bit is invalid.
 RC_R read/set The software can read and set this bit, and writing 0 has no effect on this bit.
-R/S read-only write trigger toggle The software can flip this bit only by writing 1 and writing 0 has no effect on this bit. Т
+R/S read-only write trigger The software can read this bit and writing 0 or 1 can trigger an event but has no effect on the value of this bit.
+RT_W toggle The software can flip this bit only by writing 1 and writing 0 has no effect on this bit. Т